comet-ml/ez-mcp-toolbox/README.md

 #### Optional Arguments

 - `--metrics-file METRICS_FILE` - Path to a Python file containing metric definitions (alternative to using opik.evaluation.metrics)
-- `--experiment-name EXPERIMENT_NAME` - Name for the evaluation experiment (default: ez-mcp-evaluation)
+- `--experiment-name EXPERIMENT_NAME` - Name for the evaluation experiment (default: ez-mcp-evaluation-experiment)
+- `--project-name PROJECT_NAME` - Name for the evaluation project (default: ez-mcp-evaluation-project)
 - `--opik {local,hosted,disabled}` - Opik tracing mode (default: hosted)
 - `--debug` - Enable debug output
 - `--input INPUT` - Input field name in the dataset (default: input)
 - `--output OUTPUT` - Output field mapping in format reference=DATASET_FIELD (default: reference=answer)
 - `--list-metrics` - List all available metrics and exit
 - `--model MODEL` - LLM model to use for evaluation (default: gpt-3.5-turbo)
-- `--model-kwargs MODEL_KWARGS` - JSON string of additional keyword arguments for the LLM model
+- `--model-parameters MODEL_PARAMETERS` - JSON string of additional keyword arguments to pass to the LLM model (e.g., '{"temperature": 0.7, "max_tokens": 1000}')
 - `--config CONFIG` - Path to MCP server configuration file (default: ez-config.json)
 - `--tools-file TOOLS_FILE` - Path to a Python file containing tool definitions, or URL to download the file from.
 If provided, will create an MCP server configuration using this file.
 - `--num NUM` - Number of items to evaluate from the dataset (takes first N items, default: all items)